GitauHarrison/notes/02_django/01_getting_started.md

 └── manage.py
 ```

-Our `blog_app` project is in a folder called `demo_project`, if you can recall from the start of our tutorial.
+Our `blog_app` project is in a folder called `demo_project` if you can recall from the start of our tutorial.
 So, let us start there.

 - **demo_project**: The container for our project.
-It's name is irrelevant to Django.
+Its name is irrelevant to Django.
 -  **blog_app**: The directory of the actual project.
 Its name shall be used to import anything inside of it (for example, `blog_app.urls`)
 - **blog_app/asgi.py**: An entry-point for ASGI-compatible web servers to serve our project.
 - **blog_app/\__init__.py**: An empty file that tells Python that this directory should be considered a Python package.